Importance of Relationships between Variables

 - Geographic tendencies.

-What makes us taking a decision is a correlation or a causation we have noticed.
+What makes us taking a decision is a Correlation or a Causation.

 It is very important to classify and analyze properly the events that pushed us towards taking a decision.

-- The stronger the relationship between variables/ events the more predictable and solid the outcome will be.
+- The stronger the relationship between factors the more predictable the outcome will be.

 - The more predictable the result, the lower the risk you’ll assume.